TolinSimpson/Portable-Notebook/README.md

 ## 🔄 Updates

 The notebook automatically checks for updates when opened.
-You can also manually check for updates using the menu.
+You can also manually check for updates using the settings menu (⚙️).

 ## 📞 Support